Retropak Specification

 retropak.sigis a valid signature overretropak.checksums - Check for modifications - Verify each file's SHA-256 hash matches the checksums

-- Check for deletions - Ensure all files listed in checksums exist in the archive
+- Check for deletions - Verify all files listed in checksums exist in the archive

-- Check for additions - Ensure no files exist in the archive that aren't in the checksums (excluding
+- Check for additions - Verify no files exist in the archive that aren't in the checksums (excluding

 retropak.sig,retropak.sig.info,retropak.checksums)